Timeline of the COVID-19 pandemic in Australia (July–December 2021): September 2021

 National deaths rose to 1,162.

-On 19 September in NSW, 4 more deaths brought to 301 the states' number of COVID-19 deaths, a figure reached by Victoria in mid-August 2020.
+On 19 September in NSW, 4 more deaths brought to 301 the state's number of COVID-19 deaths, a figure reached by Victoria in mid-August 2020.
 New locally acquired cases, also reported on 19 September, were under 1,000 for the first time since 27 September, falling to 935.
 The NSW record daily high was 1,599 new cases on 10 September.

 Also on 19 September, in Victoria, at 11:59pm the City of Greater Geelong, Surf Coast Shire and the Shire of Mitchell local government areas went back into lockdown for at least 7 days.

 On 20 September in Victoria, there was a COVID-19 vaccination protest that became violent.
 Hundreds of people against mandatory vaccination for construction workers gathered outside the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) headquarters in Melbourne.
 The building was damaged and riot police involved.
 Combined with an increase in transmission of COVID-19 in the industry, from 11.59pm that night all construction worksites in Ballarat, Geelong, Metropolitan Melbourne, Mitchell Shire and the Surf Coast were shut for 2 weeks.

 On 20 September in NSW, the Cowra Shire LGA was placed back into lockdown for 7 days with stay-at-home orders enacted and applied to anyone in that shire since 13 September.
 On 27 September the lockdown was extended by 7 days.

-On 21 September in NSW, at 5pm the Kempsey Shire, Byron Shire and Tweed Shire LGAs in the states' north were placed back into lockdown for 7 days with stay-at-home orders re-implemented.
+On 21 September in NSW, at 5pm the Kempsey Shire, Byron Shire and Tweed Shire LGAs in the state's north were placed back into lockdown for 7 days with stay-at-home orders re-implemented.
 The orders applied to residents, or visitors to, the Kempsey LGA since 14 September, and Byron or Tweed LGAs since 18 September.

 Also on 21 September in Victoria, there was a large protest in Melbourne against a wide range of pandemic response related issues, including the previous days' construction industry shut down.
 The "Victorian Workers Rally For Freedom" eventually blocked the busy West Gate Freeway disrupting peak hour traffic.
 A news reporter was assaulted and objects thrown at police.
 Riot officers were on duty and at least 60 arrests were made.
 Union officials said that the protests had been hijacked by "… far right groups and anti-vax groups, …".

 On 22 September in Victoria, there again a building industry shutdown related protest in Melbourne, the third day of protests in a row.